duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 - `data` is the object that is passed along to the Handlebars template.
 In this case, the *context* of the NPM template will be the `api_result` object.
 This is very important to understand because **only the data passed along to the template is accessible to the template**.
 In most cases the `data` parameter should be set to `api_result` so all the data returned from the API is accessible to the template.

-- `meta` is an object with attributes that define meta-data about the instant answer.
+- `meta` is an object with properties that define meta-data about the instant answer.
 This is used for the MetaBar (which appears above the tiles when multiple results are returned) and also for the "More at" link which appears in the detail pane of a single result instant answer:

     + `sourceName` is the name of the source for the "**More at <source>**" link that's displayed for attribution purposes.

     + `sourceUrl` is the target of the "**More at**" link.
 It's the page that the user will click through to and is intended to provide the user with further information related to the instant answer.

-- `templates` is an object with attributes that define which templates are to be used for displaying your Spice instant answer:
+- `templates` is an object with properties that define which templates are to be used for displaying your Spice instant answer:

     + `detail` is used to specify the template for the detail pane, which is the area that will contain all the text and content created by your instant answer.
 The input can either be a string, representing the name of a predefined template (which we'll talk about later), or it can be a reference to a compiled handlebars template.

-    In this case, we pass along a reference to our handlebars template, `Spice.npm.detail`.
+    + In this case, we pass along a reference to our handlebars template, `Spice.npm.detail`.
 The templates contained in each Spice's share directory are pre-compiled and added to the global Spice object whenever a Spice instant answer is triggered.
 In order to namespace all the templates, we use a naming hierarchy, so `Spice.npm.detail` references the **detail.handlebars** template located in the **zeroclickinfo-spice/share/spice/npm/** directory.

-## Close our Functions
+## Global Import

 ```javascript
     }
 }(this));
 ```

-Lastly, we close our callback function expression as well as our anonymous, immediate function and we also pass along the current scope, via `this`, as the input to our function.
-Hence, `env` becomes the object represented by `this`.
+Lastly, we close our callback function expression, as well as our module, and we "import" the global scope, via `this`, as the input to our module.
+This means within the module, we can access the global scope using the `env` variable defined at the very beginning.

 ## Define our Handlebars Template

-At this point, the rendering of the instant answer changes context from JavaScript to Handlebars.js.
-As mentioned, our `Spice.add()` call specifies our template, and the **context** for the template, so now `Spice.add()` executes the template function using `data` as the input.
-Let's look at the NPM instant answer's Handlebars template, to see how it displays the instant answer result:
+At this point, the rendering of the Spice instant answer changes context from JavaScript to Handlebars.js.
+As mentioned, our `Spice.add()` call specifies our template and the **context** for the template, so now `Spice.add()` executes the template function using `data` as the input.
+Let's look at the NPM instant answer's Handlebars template to see how it displays the instant answer result:

 ###### detail.handlebars